wazuh/wazuh-documentation/source/installation-guide/installing-elastic-stack/geoip.rst

         }
         '

-2. Locate in the Wazuh manager server and modify Filebeat configuration (``/etc/filebeat/filebeat.yml``).
+2. Log into the Wazuh manager server and modify Filebeat configuration (``/etc/filebeat/filebeat.yml``).
 Uncomment the ``pipeline: geoip``  setting.
 The configuration block should look as follow:

     .. code-block:: yaml